mtconnect/cppagent/README.md

 * `AllowPutFrom`	- Allow HTTP PUT or POST from a specific host or list of hosts.
-Lists are comma (,) separated and the host names will be validated by translating them into ip addresses.
+Lists are comma (,) separated and the host names will be validated by translating them into IP addresses.

     *Default*: none